Aishwaryabadrapu/Wireshark-SOC-Lab/README.md

 security risks.
 TCP SYN packet analysis shows how reconnaissance or connection attempts can be detected during initial investigation.
 This exercise reflects real-world SOC triage and traffic analysis workflows.

+## Detailed Analysis & Findings
+➡️ See full SOC-style findings here: [findings.md](findings.md)

+## Evidence
+All packet capture screenshots used for this analysis are available in the [screenshots](screenshots/) directory.